Before or After Tax

 - If you have dependents enrolled in university benefits who do not qualify as federal tax dependents for health coverage purposes, their premiums are not eligible for the POP, and you may incur imputed income.

-- If you are a PERA member on or before June 30, 2019, If you are paying into the PERA retirement plan, and you are within 3-5 years of retirement, keep in mind that your PERA defined benefit pension plan is calculated by your age, years of service and highest average salary.
+- If you are a PERA member on or before June 30, 2019, If you are paying into the PERA DB retirement plan, and you are within 3-5 years of retirement, keep in mind that your PERA Defined Benefit pension plan is calculated by your age, years of service and highest average salary.
 Anytime you make a before-tax deduction covered under a cafeteria plan from your pay, you are lowering your taxable income, which will impact your highest average salary.

 Employee Services does not provide tax advice to employees.
 Please contact your personal tax advisor, the IRS, SSA, State of Colorado, or local government directly for professional tax advice.